 broth being poured into a skillet of cooked onions.

-• Add a drizzle of olive oil to a wide 12" skillet and sauté some chopped onion until golden, about 5 minutes.
+Add a drizzle of olive oil to a wide 12″ skillet and sauté some chopped onion until golden, about 5 minutes.
 Pour in some white wine and cook for 2 minutes.
+Now stir in the broth and deglaze the pan and scrape up all the brown bits.

 pasta being added to a skillet of onions and broth.